Lorentzian distance functions in contact geometry: Introduction

+The results about the isotopy class of the fibre of unit co-tangent bundles are of particular interest to Lorentzian geometry.
+Unlike the Riemannian case on Lorentzian manifolds there is no canonical way to define a metric.
 As observed in \cite{Low} a unit co-tangent bundle $ST^{\ast}\Sigma$ is contactomorphic to the space of null geodesics of globally hyperbolic manifolds with Cauchy hypersurface $\Sigma$.
 If the isotopy class of the fibre of the unit co-tangent bundle of the Cauchy surface is orderable, the points in the Lorentzian manifold can be identified with Legendrians isotopic to the fibres such that the identification respects the relations on the manifold and the Legendrian isotopy class (see \cite{Chernov16,Chernov19}).
-Hence the Lorentzian distance and the Chekanov-type metric on the Legendrian isotopy class induce a Lorentzian distance and a metric on the Lorentzian manifold.
+In this case the Lorentzian distance and the Rosen-Zhang metric on the Legendrian isotopy class naturally induce a Lorentzian distance and a metric on the globally hyperbolic manifold.

 \textbf{Acknowledgements.}